bat-z/bat-z/README.md

 2. Please check my kintypes list for doubles in pronouncc! to avoid accidental awkward situations

 3. Be aware!
 This person is a survivor of abuse/SA/Groomings.
 Please be careful with what you say.
 I’m usually not bothered by sexually explicit jokes or some uncomfortle jokes, but it’s something to keep in mind.
 I do have my own triggers, but I don't bother telling anyone unless we're, like, very close...?
-I thought it would sound ridiculous and that people might use it against me lol.
+I thought it would sound ridiculous lol.

 4. Sometimes I don't think before I speak.
 If I ever say something incorrect or something that could be offensive in any way tell me!
 I will correct myself and then apologize.
 Don't be afraid to point it out to me like I said, I’m not afraid for my own mistakes